SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_2/07-use_popcorn/README.md

 - These are the pages, layouts or screens of the application.
 - Results from composing alot of components together.
-- Thy can be large and non-reusable.
+- They can be large and non-reusable.
 - They provide some sort of structure to applications.

 # Key Notes